 Not because I want to throw a lavish wedding, like many of our clients plan.
 But because I would be hurt to the core not to be present at his nuptials.
 He is my only child.
 I have to be there.
 Whether I like the person he has chosen, or not.
 If he is old enough to make the decision, I want to be there for that important event of his life.
 Weddings ARE about family.
 Sometimes it’s good, sometimes … it’s not that good.

-This is a little rant and it is not to put down others who elope.
+This is not to put down others who elope.
 But please, take into consideration everything.
 Changing our wedding plans was the best decision we ever made.
 My father walked me down the aisle, both my brothers were present, my husband’s sister was there and our true, personal friends.
 It made all the difference in the world … as we move to celebrate our 19 years of marriage this July 4th.
 I’m grateful that I had the perspective, in time, to make the right decision.